bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/Beginner-s-Guide-To-React-Part.md

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*q_XLnJ2h1L5yZjNnSKzj5w.png" alt="child-left: parent-right" class="graf-image" /><figcaption><strong>child-left: parent-right</strong></figcaption></figure>

-Note also that we’re passing each ingredient as a ‘thing’ to the ChildComponent component.
+Note also that we’re passing each ingredient as a 'thing’ to the ChildComponent component.

 This is how a parent component passes data to a child component.
-It doesn’t need to be called ‘thing’; you can call it whatever you want.
+It doesn’t need to be called 'thing’; you can call it whatever you want.

-Conceptually though, **every piece of data that a parent component passes down to a child component is called a ‘prop’ in React lingo.**
+Conceptually though, **every piece of data that a parent component passes down to a child component is called a 'prop’ in React lingo.**

 Let’s take a look now at the Child Component.
 It serves two purposes:

 1.  <span id="4db5">to render the props data that it gets from a parent component,</span>
-2.  <span id="f8e1">to add the ability for a user to click on it and have it toggle a strikethrough, indicating that the item is ‘complete’.</span>
+2.  <span id="f8e1">to add the ability for a user to click on it and have it toggle a strikethrough, indicating that the item is 'complete’.</span>

 The overall structure of the child component is nothing we haven’t seen.
 It’s just another class component with its own s**tate object and a method called** `handleClick`** .**